steilerDev/icloud-photos-sync/pages/docs/get-started.md

     === "docker compose"

         Create a `docker-compose.yml` file, similar to the one below.
 Please add your Apple ID credentials and desired location of the library on disk.
+Optionally, add the timezone and your local users' `UID` and `GID`.

         The [CLI Reference](../user-guides/cli/) contains all available configuration options.